Consider the recommended process for developing data cartridges, including relationships and dependencies among the steps of the process.

 Administrators must administer access rights to internal and external components such as programs and data files to specific users and roles.

 How do administrators restrict access to certain tables, types, views, and other cartridge components to individual users and roles?

 For security reasons, administrators must be allowed to restrict access to types on an individual basis.

-Some data cartridges, such as Oracle Multimedia, have few security issues.
-These cartridges might grant privileges to every user in the database.
-Other cartridges that are more complex might need differing security models.
+Each Cartridge design should have it's own security considerations.
 In building complex data cartridges, you need a way to identify the various components of your cartridge and instances of the cartridge, so administrators can grant and revoke security roles on identifiable components.

 Invoker's rights is a special privilege that allows the system to access database objects to which it would not normally have access.
 The special user

 SYS has such rights.
 Unless you grant privileges to public, the user you create to install and run your cartridge needs this privilege.

 Data cartridges need a front end to handle deployment issues, such as installation, and configuration tools.
 While each data cartridge may have differing security needs, a basic front end that allows a user to install, configure, and administer data cartridge components is necessary.